Hal Moore’s Five Principles of Human Relations

 Hal Moore’s “Five Principles” reflects a moral foundation of equal rights and fair treatment of all people that found its origin in his youth, military education, and throughout his career.
 Hal Moore’s principles were founded upon a leadership style to manage people in ways that maintain their trust and loyalty while preserving their dignity.

 Moore’s career was centered on identifying and developing men and women who could lead, win, and bring their troops home.
 Hal Moore’s “Five Principles” formed the bedrock of his approach.
-These principles reflected a moral code of equal rights and fair treatment which were exemplified throughout his youth, military education, and command responsibilities.
 He created and implemented innovative policies to ensure fairness, create opportunity, and enforce non-discrimination for all his soldiers.
 Senior military commanders noted that the “outstanding capabilities of General Moore are exemplified by his handling of minority problems; the confidence placed in General Moore by minorities; and the confidence of all other races and creeds in their commander.”

 I. Early Grounding in the Catholic Faith